-Welcome to the Doctor of Business Administration Program and Dissertation Handbook.
+Welcome to the Johnson & Wales University (JWU) Doctor of Business Administration Program and Dissertation Handbook.

-This Handbook provides a comprehensive resource for DBA students in all phases of their doctoral program.
-The Handbook includes a program overview, program outcomes and requirements, program policies and procedures, academic writing information, and dissertation standards.
-A Microsoft Word version of this document will also be available in ulearn (Dissertation Essentials) for access to, and downloading of, appendix items and other useful resources and links.
+This Handbook, along with the generally applicable IWU Student Handbook, is a resource for DBA students in all phases of their doctoral program.
+This Handbook includes a program overview, program outcomes and requirements, program policies and procedures, academic writing information, and dissertation standards specific to the Doctor of Business Administration program.
+A Microsoft Word version of this document is also available in uLearn (Dissertation Essentials Resources) for access to, and downloading of, appendix items and other useful resources and links.